 Satisfaction: Does the user enjoy interacting with the design?

-On top of those standards, a good UI should also reflect the personality of the brand in order to stand out from the competition and provide users with a delightful experience.
-Here are a few examples of websites that I think have gotten UI right:
+And on top of those standards, a great UI should also reflect the personality of the brand in order to stand out from the competition and provide users with a delightful experience.
+So let’s check out a few examples of where I think companies have gotten their UI spot on.

 Medium, an online reading and publishing platform, is just as gorgeous as it is functional.
 With minimal use of color, generous line spacing, and a well chosen combination of typography, this website gets everything right.

 With Medium, content is king.
-Once a user is logged in, a box appears at the top of the article list with the text “Write here”, enabling and encouraging everyone to quickly get writing.
+Once a user is logged in, a box appears at the top of the article list with the text “Write here”, enabling and encouraging everyone to get writing quickly.
 When users click on the “Write a Story” link, they are presented with an almost empty white page, removing clutter and simply providing a clean space to focus on writing.

 Articles are set up in a one column format, making content easy to digest.
 With little touches like estimated read time and the ability to highlight and respond directly to specific pieces of articles, Medium truly provides users with an amazing and effortless editorial experience.

-Airbnb, like Virgin America, has prioritized making it easy to start booking a stay right from the home screen.
-Paired with the conversational copy of “Live There”, a user is invited to start planning their stay.
+Airbnb, much like Virgin America, has prioritized making it easy to start booking a stay right from the home screen.
+Paired with its characteristic use of conversational copy, such as the “What can we help you find, Edward?” below, and helpful cue text, a user is simultaneously and courteously invited and directed to start planning their stay.

 The listing pages are complete with a description of any additional fees that may be included.
 This is a very straightforward, easy process for just about any user.
 The ‘Request to Book’ button sits right under this, and being one of the brightest buttons on the page, invites users to click it in order to finalize their stay.